New Communist Party of the Netherlands

-Though the party does not shun electoral politics, it places greater emphasis on working with mass movements and trade unions.
-It believes that victories for social conditions can only be achieved through social pressure, and will only participate in elections, local or national, when it is rooted in a popular base.
+Although the party only has limited electoral successes to date, it claims not to shun elections and instead purports to work with trade unions and other similar organisations to advance its agenda.
+According to a party report, "the NCPN participates in elections to the best of its ability" and views "bourgeois representative bodies" as platforms to promote its agenda.

 In 2003, the Communist Youth Movement (CJB) was founded as the NCPN's political youth organization.
-The CJB contributed to a revival of the party recently in term of membership and younger generations are gradually lowering the average age of a previously ageing membership.
+According to a statement from the NCPN after its 7th conference, the CJB contributed to a revival of the party in terms of membership and lowered the average age of its members.

 History

-In 1982 a group of members of the Communist Party of the Netherlands founded the newspaper Manifest, out of discontent with the CPN leadership.
+In 1982, a group of members of the Communist Party of the Netherlands founded the newspaper Manifest, out of discontent with the CPN leadership.
 In 1984 this group founded the League of Communists in the Netherlands (VCN).
 The CPN dissolved in 1992 in order to make place for a new political party, GreenLeft, an alliance in which the CPN had participated since the 1980s.
 Subsequently, the VCN, together with many former members of the CPN, founded the NCPN.

-In 1999 the local branch of the NCPN in the municipality of Scheemda split from the party and continued as the United Communist Party (VCP), which has since won city council seats in Oldambt and Pekela.
+In 1999, the local branch of the NCPN in the municipality of Scheemda split from the party and continued as the United Communist Party (VCP), which has since won city council seats in Oldambt and Pekela.

 Elections

 The NCPN has participated in elections to the Tweede Kamer, Provinciale Staten and gemeenteraden, but never in elections to the European Parliament.
-In the period between 1994 and 2002 the NCPN was part of the governing majority coalition in the municipality of Reiderland.
+In the period between 1994 and 2002, the NCPN was part of the governing majority coalition in the municipality of Reiderland.